klaalo/shibboleth-idp-dockerized/README.md

 ### TLS not included

 Also, in Jetty 10 image version, TLS support was removed in Jetty.
-It is assumed that the container is not exposed in naked to the Internet, but instead the service is being run in load balancer offloading the TLS.
+It is assumed that the container is not exposed in naked to the Internet, but instead the service is being run behind a load balancer offloading the TLS.
 To this end, `http2` module was removed in the builder script and respectively `http-forwarded` was added to facilitate necessities running behind a HTTP proxy.

 If naked TLS should be necessary, one can still use the old Jetty 9 version.